 The written examination will be read and evaluated by all members of the student's comprehensive exam committee.
 Generally, one week after the written examination the comprehensive exam committee will meet with the student for an oral component of the exam.
 NOTE: each question must be scored by at least three members of the committee.
 Except for allowed substitutions, all members of the examination committee must be present with the student at the oral part.
-Performance on both the written and oral components of the exam must be acceptable to the comprehensive examination committee.
-At this time, the examination committee is responsible for deciding whether the student is qualified to be admitted to doctoral candidacy.
+Performance on both the written and oral components of the exam must be acceptable to the comprehensive examination committee is responsible for deciding whether the student is qualified to be admitted to doctoral candidacy.